B0bul0/PDAM/README.md

-# Minecraft Plugin Development Helper
+# Plugin Development Assistance Minecraft Mod (PDAM)

 A mod for Minecraft 1.8.9, designed to assist with server plugin development and configuration.